AI anxiety drives workers to hoard skills and knowledge to protect jobs, Adaptavist report reveals

 Meeting madness

 As businesses increase their focus on productivity and efficiency, Adaptavist's study also examined how workers are actually spending their time, particularly in meetings.
-The research revealed that knowledge workers now spend 4.3 hours per week in meetings, nearly identical to the 4.4 hours they spend socialising with friends.
+The research revealed that Canadian knowledge workers now spend an average of 4 hours per week in meetings, nearly identical to the 4.2 hours they spend socializing with friends.
 According to Fellow’s state of meetings report, meeting time has tripled since 2020 with flexible working.

-For some, meeting overload is even more extreme, with one in 10 workers losing a full day to meetings every week, equivalent to 50 days a year.
-Interestingly, workers in large organisations are spending more time in meetings than small and medium-sized businesses: 4.1 hours on average compared to 3.4 hours for SMEs.
+For some, meeting overload is even more extreme, with 9% of Canadian knowledge workers losing a full day to meetings every week, equivalent to 50 days a year.
+Interestingly, Canadian workers in large organizations are spending more time in meetings than in small and medium-sized businesses: 4.7 hours on average, compared to 3.5 hours for SMEs.

-Despite some fears about AI replacing jobs, many workers are happy for AI to take over when it comes to meetings.
-In fact, almost half (46%) report having been in meetings where a colleague has enlisted AI assistants to attend in their place.
-However, this approach can carry consequences, as 40% of staff view the practice of sending AI to meetings instead of attending personally as ‘rude’.
+Over a third (37%) of Canadian knowledge workers report having been in meetings where a colleague has enlisted an AI assistant to attend in their place.
+However, this approach can carry consequences, as 47% of staff view the practice of sending AI to meetings instead of attending personally as ‘rude’.

 Properly embedded AI improves job satisfaction

-Nearly half (48%) of respondents with AI embedded in their daily work said they feel energised and motivated by their work environment, compared with just 19% of those without.
-These employees also see technology as a driver of career progression: 31% of those with AI integrated into their workflows believe technology has significantly helped their career, compared with only 15% who lack easy access to AI.
-Engagement is also higher: just 3% of workers in positive AI cultures report feeling frustrated or disconnected, versus 14% where AI has not been properly embedded.
+38% of respondents with AI embedded in their daily work said they feel energized and motivated by their work environment, compared with just 15% of those without.
+These employees also view technology as a driver of career progression: 42% of those with AI integrated into their workflows believe technology has significantly helped their career, compared with only 15% who lack easy access to AI.
+Engagement is also higher: just 4% of workers in positive AI cultures report feeling frustrated or disconnected, versus 14% where AI has not been properly embedded.

 Riley added: